EoRImaging/FHD/dictionary.md

   -*EoR_firstpass settings*: 1 <br />
   -*Default*: 1 !Q <br />

+**calibration_auto_fit**: use the autocorrelations to calibrate.
+This will suffer from increased, correlated noise and bit statistic errors.
+However, this will save the autos as the gain in the cal structure, which can be a useful diagnostic. <br />
+  -*Turn off/on*: 0/1 <br />
+  -*Default*: 0 <br />

 **calibration_subtract_sidelobe_catalog**: set to subtract a catalog in the sidelobes that is different from that used in the primary beam <br />

 **calibration_flux_threshold**: this sets an lower exclusion threshold in flux (Jy) for the calibration sources.
 If the flux threshold is negative, then it is treated as a upper exlusion threshold in flux (Jy). <br />